Feliky/Python-Calculator-/README.md

 # Python-Calculator-

 * Added a simple calculator using Python
+Calculator Screenshot.jpg